 “if we’re able to remove the barriers to trade that we have”.

-She claims that under her deal we can and will strike ambitious trade deals, but this morning we learned that Britain’s top civil servant in charge of these negotiations wrote to her admitting that there was no legal guarantee of being able to end the backstop.
+The Prime Minister claims that under her deal we can and will strike ambitious trade deals, but this morning we learned that Britain’s top civil servant in charge of these negotiations wrote to her admitting that there was no legal guarantee of being able to end the backstop.

 It is clear, however, that some in the Prime Minister’s Government do want to remove barriers.
-Just this weekend the Environment Secretary said, with regard to the Brexit deal and workers’ rights, that
+Just this weekend, the Environment Secretary said, with regard to the Brexit deal and workers’ rights, that

 “it allows us to diverge and have flexibility”.